 Girl 7 is also a different take on being superhuman.
-Unlike Nebula, she is strongly driven to succeed at being an ultrahero.
+Unlike Warlock, she is strongly driven to succeed at being an ultrahero.
 Her powerset, which consists mostly of increased strength, speed and durability, is the most common one there is, but she is obsessed with pushing herself beyond her limitations.

 Her story, which is a bit more complicated than it appears, is told by an unlikely source: The Prowler, an ultracriminal with the power to become invisible.
 When he saves her life one night, she assumes he is an ultrahero, and their unlikely relationship begins.
 They both have secrets, and the more they learn about each other the more complicated things get, and the more inextricably linked they become.
 Ultimately they will be partners, but it won’t be easy getting there, and they’ll both go through some changes along the way.

 Dei Umbra is an entirely different kettle of fish.
 I intended it to be an homage to manga, and drew it in a manga style.
 It has a number of manga tropes, including teenage heroes with superhuman powers, and even a couple of minor instances of traditional fan service.